Can I apply for funding through Honors, and also for another source of funding outside of Honors - in my department, for example.

 Can I be reimbursed for mileage if I use my car for a significant research trip for my Capstone?

 Yes.
 The University does not simply reimburse you for gas, it reimburses you according to the miles you travel, so record on the budget sheet your travel dates, your destinations, and your mileage.
 Of course, you’ll need to remember to record your odometer before you begin and when you return.
 The current mileage reimbursement rate is $0.535/mile.
 You can also submit tolls, if you’ve kept a receipt.

 Can I apply retroactively for expenses incurred previously?

 Yes you can, but you need to submit a full application with a convincing rationale for why the activity was crucial to your project.

 Are there things I should not request funding for?

-Crown funds cannot be used for tuition for study abroad or internships.
+Funding cannot be used for tuition for study abroad or internships.
 They cannot be used for program fees.
-For example, let’s say your capstone examines whether there are eco-tourism programs that do an admirable job of building a durable infrastructure for indigenous peoples and how those programs are financed.
+For example, let’s say your Thesis examines whether there are eco-tourism programs that do an admirable job of building a durable infrastructure for indigenous peoples and how those programs are financed.
 Honors would not fund you to just attend a summer eco-tourism program in, say, Costa Rica, no matter how interesting it would be.
 We might, however, fund you to remain in Costa Rica for a few weeks after such a program to do research specifically about your topic as exemplified by some local Costa Rican eco-tourism programs.
 You could apply for food and lodging and reasonable expenses during that period.
-This approach has led to very successful capstone projects.
+This approach has led to very successful Thesis projects.

-We discuss these and related issues at the Crown Funding Workshop, held one month prior to the application deadline.
+We discuss these and related issues at the Funding Workshop, held one month prior to the application deadline.